electron/electron/docs/api/app.md

 ### `app.notificationsComServerCLSID` _Windows_

-A `string` which contains fully formed CLSID for notifications COM server.
+A `string` which contains a fully formed CLSID used for the notifications COM server.
-This is necessary only for apps with persistent notifications support.
+This is only necessary for apps that need persistent notifications support.
-The current default value for this property is `empty` (not `nil`).
-It means that by the default no persistent notifications support is exist.
+The current default value for this property is an empty string `''`.
+This means that by default persistent notifications are not supported on Windows.

-Changing for property value should be provided earlier than `ready` event triggered.
-Preferably changing for `app.notificationsComServerCLSID` is need to be provided into `will-finish-launching` event handler.
+This value should be set before the `ready` event.

+### `app.notificationsComDisplayName` _Windows_

+A `string` which contains a desired display name in System/Notifications & Actions Windows settings.
+Same name will be displayed as title for each toast created by Electron application.
+The current default value for this property is an empty string `''`.
+This means that by default toast titles will be displayed with application user model id.

+This value should be set before the `ready` event.